 First Couple Weeks of Ping-Pong

-The last couple weeks I have started to participate in the Ping-Pong after school activity, on Wednesday.
-This is something I have never done before (undertaking new challenges), so I thought it would be a great area to try out, especially since many of my peers play Ping-Pong (developing new skills).
+it would be a great area to try out, especially since many of my peers play Ping-Pong

 When I first started, Ping-Pong was really difficult, which was unexpected since it seemed like a ‘relaxed’ sport.
 This really proved me the English saying: “Never judge a book by its cover,” which I really took to heart.